Rokasl/CS408_project/report/source/11_chapter_4.md

 #### Implementation

-This section will explain detailed implementation of the experimental Abstract Machine.
-It is defined as a function which takes in a compiled program as an argument.
+This section focuses on explaining detailed implementation of the experimental abstract machine.
+It is defined as a function which takes in array of resumptions as an argument.

-Initial definition of mode with starting values.
-Because the starting stack is empty the "stack" parameter is defined as "null"; the tag is an expression type and if it is equal to "go", the Machine must evaluate next function.
-Finally, the "data" parameter holds an index of next function, so the initial value is the index of last function in a program array.
+Modes are objects, which store current stack and computation.
+Below is shown initial definition of mode with starting values.
+Because the starting stack is empty the "stack" parameter is defined as "null"; the "tag" is an expression type and if it is equal to "go", the machine must take "data" parameter, which is an index of the last element in array of resumptions, in order to retrieve next mode.

 ```javascript
 var mode = {